 Custom events also adhere to some naming rules, so make sure to check the mobile app analytics tool's documentation for more information.

 The same goes for custom event parameters, which are also governed by some naming rules as well.

-Now that you can track events, you might want to group your users into specific segments based on certain criteria.
-User properties allow you to collect data about the app’s users as opposed to the app itself.
+Now that you can track events, you might want to group your users into different segments based on shared criteria.
+User properties allow you to collect data about the app's users as opposed to the app itself.
 This allows you to target a specific group of users, which can help you achieve a certain goal in mind.

 Mobile app analytics tools already provide some automatically collected user properties that you don't need to define, including the user's age, gender, country, language, OS version, app version, etc. However, you might want to go beyond those and define your own user properties as well, like defining your active users based on their number of sessions.